matt-d-rat/MF-Timeline/readme.txt

 2. Showing how to make Wordpress content "featured" on the timeline by setting a custom meta field. (mf_timeline_featured : 1).

 == Changelog ==

+= 1.0.1 =
+* Fixed character encoding bug when formatting twitter usernames and hashtags.

 = 1.0 =
 * Initial release of MF Timeline.